On DVD/Blu-ray – Review: Gridlock’d (1997)

 Watching Spoon and Stretch run from one government building to another is somewhat fun because the film belongs to the comedy genre.
 There’s a moment when Spoon decides that the best way to stay off the streets is by staying in the ER, and it comes as an epiphany to him just after Stretch was shot in the shoulder.
 He takes out his pocket knife, one so tiny that it’s unable to deal any damage, and asks Stretch to stab him.
 After several minutes pass, in which the two try to figure out where his internal organs are and how they can avoid them, Stretch stabs Spoon and Spoon yells that the knife didn’t break his skin.
 Such is the life of two heroin drug addicts but it’s shown in a funny light.

 The film was shot in Detroit, so grit and realism abound.
 The film doesn’t pull any punches but also includes a ton of humor that, magically seems to belong.
 Without humor, the film would be a depressing, dirty, and unlikable one but still truthful, nevertheless.
 And even though the truth can hurt, my sides were hurting from laughter because this film is really genuinely funny.
-The audience also learns a thing or two about methadone clinics, the usefulness and simultaneous scariness of HIV tests, and the importance of knowing the hours of operations of certain establishments.
+The audience also learns a thing or two about methadone clinics (withdrawing from methadone should involve professional care), the usefulness and simultaneous scariness of HIV tests, and the importance of knowing the hours of operations of certain establishments.

 Tupac was a sort of god while alive, as a musician and a poet, and he also showed great potential for becoming a good actor.
 Tim Roth is always fantastic.
 Here Roth plays the crazy one but the way in which he contorts his face and rocks his head and body back and forth randomly is hysterical.
 Tupac and Roth make a terrific team and the flashback sequences that show them together with Cookie are really fun.
 The three of them have great chemistry together and seemed like real friends, and that kind of energy and camaraderie is hard to come by in films these days.